ULHPC/puppet-vim/doc/contributing.md

 -*- mode: markdown; mode: auto-fill; fill-column: 80 -*-

-# Ulhpc/vim Puppet Module Developments
+# Vim Puppet Module Developments

 If you want to contribute to the code, you shall be aware of the way this module is organized.